This section documents all changes and bug fixes applied since the release of 1.2.1.

 On Microsoft Windows, the mysqluc utility

-would fail to list the MySQL Utilities because the
+failed to list the MySQL Utilities because the

 .exe extension was not being scanned.